Margot Robbie Shows Off Bikini Body On Surfing Trip With Her Husband

 — best of margot (@badpostmargots) July 20, 2018

-While she enjoys some time in Costa Rica with her husband, rumors flew that the couple is expecting a baby.
+Recently, rumors flew that the couple is expecting a baby.
 If seeing her in the sexy bikini surfing wasn’t enough to dispel them, Gossip Cop also managed to debunk the erroneous tabloid claims.

 Part of the reason for the pregnancy rumors is because Robbie will portray late actress Sharon Tate in the film Once Upon a Time in Hollywood from Quentin Tarantino.
 When Tate was murdered by followers of the Manson Family cult, she was close to 9 months pregnant.
 Naturally, rumors flew even going so far as to say Robbie wouldn’t need to wear a faux baby bump for the upcoming movie.